Current as of May 8, 2015 (M42)

 At boot, the panel backlight's brightness is set to 40% (computed linearly) of its maximum level by the boot-splash Upstart job.
 This happens before the boot splash animation is displayed via the ply-image command.

 After powerd starts, it chooses an initial backlight brightness based on the power source (either AC or battery) and the ambient light level (either very bright, i.e. direct sunlight, or something dimmer than that).
-Note that the brightness percentages appearing in powerd's log are not computed linearly; see policy::InternalBacklightController::PercentToLevel() for the implementation).
+Note that the brightness percentages appearing in powerd's log are not computed linearly (see policy::InternalBacklightController::PercentToLevel() for the implementation).
 Given a hardware-specific minimum-visible level and maximum level, the mapping from a percentage to a hardware level is defined as:

 Devices that lack ambient light sensors just use the "normal ambient light" levels listed above.
 Note that these levels may be set differently for different devices.

 In the past, powerd made continuous adjustments to the screen brightness based on the ambient light level.
 This was distracting to users and also generally ineffective: the majority of indoor environments occupy the bottom end of the range reported by our ambient light sensors.
 Due to the coarse readings within this range, the automatically-chosen brightness levels were frequently undesirable.
 We decided to switch to just two levels: one that would work well in most indoor environments, and a very-bright level for outdoor environments.

 When the power source or ambient light level changes, powerd transitions to the new brightness level.
-Before the user touches a brightness key, the brightness will update automatically between when AC power is connected or disconnected.
+Before the user has touched a brightness key, the brightness will update automatically between when AC power is connected or disconnected.
 When the user presses the brightness-up or brightness-down keys, powerd animates to the requested level and stops making further ambient-light-triggered or power-source-triggered automated adjustments until the system is rebooted.